-American Neoclassical Ballet was established in 2011 by Emilie Skinner and Victoria Dolph to bring collaborative concerts featuring neoclassical ballet to the Dallas community.
-The company enabled professional dancers to utilize their classical ballet training while honing their performance skills and for local choreographers, musicians, and artists to showcase their work.
-In 2019 Erin Boone was appointed the new Artistic Director and Daniel Boone the Executive Director.
-In September of that same year they renamed the company and relocated to their new home in Houston.
+American Neoclassical Ballet was established in 2011 to bring collaborative concerts featuring neoclassical ballet to the Dallas community.
+The company enabled local professional dancers to utilize their classical ballet training while honing their performance skills and also for choreographers, musicians, and artists to showcase their work.
+In July of 2019 the company appointed a new Artistic Director and in September relocated to their new home in Houston.
 American Neoclassical Ballet is a non-profit with a 501(c)(3) status.

 American Neoclassical Ballet established ongoing partnerships with organizations vital to the Dallas arts community such as the historic Texas Theater in Oak Cliff, Southern Methodist University’s Meadows School of the Arts Division of Music, the Dallas Public Library, and the Dallas Museum of Art.
 In 2017, American Neoclassical Ballet was invited to perform at the Dallas Public Library’s celebration in honor of Marcel Duchamp’s 130th birthday and also served as the only performing act at the 30th anniversary screening of Robocop at Dallas City Hall presented by SYFY.
 In addition, the company performed the Romantic classic Pas de Quatre in the Horchow Auditorium at the Dallas Museum of Art in 2018.

 ARTISTIC DIRECTOR – ERIN BOONE